tmthecoder/blog/_posts/2022-03-16-introduction.md

 ## Contact

 If you don't want to comment on a post publicly with some question, comemnt, or insight, feel free to email me [tejas@tmthecoder.dev](mailto://tejas@tmthecoder.dev).

+# Wrapping Up

+Well, there was a not-so-brief introduction of me & my aspirations with this blog.

+I have yet to figure out what my first post will be, but I'm hoping to have it up soon.
+Stay tuned!